Charles Orme: 1969–1970: Development and pre-production work

 In 1969, Orme worked as a Paramount production executive in Denmark on A Day at the Beach (1972) with producers Gene Gutowski and Roman Polanski.
 The film was directed by Simon Hesera and starred Peter Sellers, Mark Burns, Beatie Edney and Maurice Roëves.

-In the same year, Orme also worked as a post-production supervisor on Performance, produced by Sanford Lieberson and David Cammell.
+In the same year, he also worked as a post-production supervisor on Performance, produced by Sanford Lieberson and David Cammell.
 The film was directed by both Nicolas Roeg and Donald Cammell and starred Mick Jagger, James Fox and Anita Pallenberg.